syncfusion-content/maui-docs/MAUI/DataForm/DataForm-settings.md

 ---
 layout: post
 title: Change the editor settings in .NET MAUI DataForm control | Syncfusion
-description: Learn about to change the Syncfusion .NET MAUI DataForm (SfDataForm) settings in mobile and desktop applications from a single shared codebase.
+description: Learn how to change the Syncfusion .NET MAUI DataForm (SfDataForm) settings in mobile and desktop applications from a single shared codebase.
 platform: maui
 control: SfDataForm
 documentation: UG